hasura/learn-graphql/tutorials/mobile/unity/tutorial-site/content/realtime-gameplay/2-more-api-calls.md

 ﻿---
 title: "More Api Calls"
-metaTitle: "Making More Api Calls | Hasura GraphQL Tutorial"
+metaTitle: "Making More Api Calls | GraphQL Unity Hasura Tutorial"
 metaDescription: "Creating new Api call functions to easily update our backend"
 ---